Pool Water Maintenance (Please print this off and keep with your Pool Service Papers)

 In a nut shell there are remedies to overcome these issues and in some cases they are straight forward.
 In others more detective work and some trial and error is needed to get you pool back to being in tip top

-To get the best performance from the Epotec, look after it well, cleaning it every now and then.
+To get the best performance from your new pool coating, look after it well, cleaning it every now and then.
 Keep the pool water in tip top condition throughout the year.

 Also note that chlorine, pool acid, and many other pool chemicals can do great damage to you and your pools health if not used correctly.